llm-bible/llm-bible.github.io/_publications/bartsch2023self.markdown

 bibkey: bartsch2023self
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.13439"}
-tags: ['Security', 'Training Techniques', 'RAG', 'Interpretability and Explainability', 'Prompting']
+tags: ['Interpretability and Explainability', 'RAG', 'Security', 'Training Techniques', 'Prompting']
 ---
 Large language models (LLMs) that do not give consistent answers across contexts are problematic when used for tasks with expectations of consistency,